yuqinzhou9/yuqinzhou9.github.io/_projects/2_project.md

 ---
 layout: page
 title: Features, Architecture, Combine Them Together
 description: "[12 June 2022] Word embeddings are powerful even when not accompanied by a neural network model.
-In this course project, we profiled each Twitter user by word distribution or embeddings, and then did the classfication task by classical machine learning techniques."
+In this course project, we profiled each Twitter user by word distribution or embeddings, and then did the classfication task by machine learning techniques."

 img: assets/img/tweets_length_per_user.png
 importance: 2